flyhigh1121/learngit/readme.txt

 learning git is interesting
 revision is important
-try to understand how git diff works: git diff compares the files herberged in working directory and in stage of repository.
+try to understand how git diff works: git diff compares the files herberged in working directory and in stage of repository. diff compares files in the working directory and repository